choderalab/ensembler/README.md

 environment variable, so you can execute the contained scripts directly.

-The package can be used either by running the command-line scripts, or by writing your own scripts to interact with the MSMSeeder Python library.
-The former approach is recommended as the first step if you are new here.
-The scripts can each be run from the command-line with a '-h' flag, which will print information on their usage.
-They are intended to be run in the following
+The package can be used either by running the command-line scripts, or by writing scripts to interact with the MSMSeeder Python library.
+The former approach is recommended for familiarizing yourself with the code.
+Each script can be run from the command-line with a '-h' flag, which will print information on their usage.
+They are intended to be run in the following order:
-order:

 1. InitMSMSeederProject.py
 2. GatherTargets.py